 Delete these messages, and even go to trash and permanently remove them (to clear up space).
 Now Google’s mail is clean, you can start importing from Outlook.
 This should create folders as labels in the Gmail interface.

 Bringing it all together

-Hopefully this gives you some ideas on how to migrate off MacOS.
-Local POP3 mail access with software is finally dying, and with it this need to store all of these messages locally on computers.
+Hopefully, this gives you some ideas on how to migrate off MacOS.
+Local POP3 mail access with software is finally dying, and with it, this needs to store all of these messages locally on computers.
 Mail has been in the cloud for some time, and if you’re using mail locally, you should consider moving to the cloud solely too.
 The advantages are innumerable.